ojaswi143/noteapp/README.md

 1. Notes are saved in mobile using sqflite database, so no internet connection is required.
 2. Fingerprint scanner for security.
-3. Date and time if needed can also be saved in notes.
+3. Date and time if needed can be saved in notes also.
 4. Notifications for the notes date and time is provided.

 ## APIs and Components used